-In order to be successful at any endeavor, we must have a good reason for doing it in the first place.
+In order to be successful in any endeavor, we must have a good reason for doing it in the first place.
 Exercise is no exception.
 What will get you up in the morning on those cold, dark days when you just want to stay in bed?
 Many people say “because I want to lose weight” or “I want to be fit”.
-While these are good goals, they are not good enough reasons for long term success.
+While you may think these are solid reasons, they are not powerful enough for long term success.
 You must dig deeper.
 What is important to you?
 What do you value in life?
 Answer these questions, then see how a regular exercise program can support your values.
 This will enhance your motivation to exercise.

 As an example, let’s say you value being a good parent.
 Your children are very important to you and you want to be an available, attentive and supportive parent.
 How can exercise support this value?
 For many people, exercise releases stress which may otherwise manifest itself as anger or impatience that could be directed at your children.
 Exercise also creates more energy, which any parent knows is essential when raising children!